Spatiotemporal chaos in the interface growth of topological insulators: Introduction

-{\it Introduction.}---Understanding interfacial growth between a solid and its surrounding environment, such as vapor or liquid phases, is an important theme in condensed matter physics.
+Understanding interfacial growth between a solid and its surrounding environment, such as vapor or liquid phases, is an important theme in condensed matter physics.
 Interface growth often involves nonlinear dynamics~\cite{Kardar1986} and may exhibit morphological instabilities that lead to chaotic behavior, characterized by irregular dynamics and sensitive dependence on initial conditions in deterministic systems.
 In particular, chaos characterized by irregular dynamics in both space and time is called spatiotemporal chaos~\cite{Cross1993}.
 Typical examples include the Belousov--Zhabotinsky reaction~\cite{Epstein1996} and the Kuramoto--Sivashinsky equation, which describes chemical reaction systems and flame propagation~\cite{Kuramoto1976, Sivashinsky1977}.
 The interfacial growth of crystals can also exhibit such spatiotemporal chaos in the presence of interfacial instabilities~\cite{Bena1993, Saito1994}, which are typically attributed to extrinsic effects, such as diffusion of adatoms along the solid surface~\cite{Schwoebel1966, Bales1990, Uwaha1992}.
-However, it remains elusive whether intrinsic material properties alone can drive interfacial instabilities in the absence of diffusion.
+Furthermore, kinetic mechanisms originating from specific environmental conditions, such as the steering effect caused by long-range attractive forces during grazing incidence deposition, are also known to significantly enhance surface roughening~\cite{Dijken1999PRL, Montalenti2001PRB, Raible2002}.
+However, it remains elusive whether intrinsic material properties alone can drive interfacial instabilities.